 To start, schedule these practices like you would a doctor's appointment or lunch date with a friend (two events you are not likely to miss).
 Doing so will help you establish these healthy habits and create a routine for you to follow.

-While self-accountability is a wonderful tool, sometimes we need others to help keep us on track.
-When starting a new routine or self-care practice, communicate with those in your recovery circle about this next step in your treatment journey.
+While self-accountability is a wonderful tool, sometimes we need others to help keep us on track – especially in recovery from Alcohol Use Disorder.
+When starting a new routine or self-care practice, communicate with those in your Recovery Circle about this next step in your treatment journey.

 You may ask others to help by reaching out and asking about your new self-care practice, or maybe you start scheduling things like walks together.
-Having someone to keep you accountable will help you stick to this new practice.
+Having someone to keep you accountable will help you avoid negative thoughts and stick to this new practice.

 Progress Not Perfection